salesmiguelz/100-days-of-code/log.md

 ### Day 6: January 23, 2022.

 **Today's Progress**: Changed the "/" route to redirect to "/posts" with a list of posts from all users.
 Created a delete button that makes it possible for the logged user to delete his posts and made the "My Posts" section filtering the posts by the logged user.

+### Day 7: January 24, 2022.

+**Today's Progress**: Started implementing custom images on the blog posts.
+I had some trouble understanding Storage::put method and which parameters I should pass to it, but th files are now being saved properly.

+**Thoughts**: I made it to the first week of the challenge!
+I learned a lot in this past 7 days and I'm more excited than ever to learn more about Laravel and build amazing things!